hanabi/hanabi.github.io/misc/Deleted_Conventions.md

 ### The Speculation Bluff

 * The *Speculation* mechanism in a *Speculation Finesse* can also be used to perform a *Speculation Bluff*, which is similar to a *Priority Bluff*.
-* In the case where the card played was indeed the left-most of the possibilities, then this works exactly the same as a *Priority Bluff* - the next player will immediately blind-play their *Finesse Position* card and it will be immediately revealed that a *Bluff* has occured.
+* In the case where the card played was indeed the left-most of the possibilities, then this works exactly the same as a *Priority Bluff* - the next player will immediately blind-play their *Finesse Position* card and it will be immediately revealed that a *Bluff* has occurred.
 * Things become more complicated if the card played does not happen to be the left-most of the possibilities.
-The next player will mark their *Finesse Position* card in the same way as if a failed *Speculation Finesse* occured.
+The next player will mark their *Finesse Position* card in the same way as if a failed *Speculation Finesse* occurred.
 However, the rest of the team will know that it was a *Speculation Bluff*, because they see a playable card in the *Finesse Position* of the next player.
 * When this occurs, the bluffed player will mark their card with the wrong note.
 This is referred to as a *Speculation Mismark*.
 * For example, in a 3-player game:
   * Blue 1 and red 1 are played on the stacks.